lisawray/groupie/README.md

 implementation "com.xwray:groupie-databinding:$groupie_version"
 ```

 Groupie also has a support module for Android's [view binding](https://developer.android.com/topic/libraries/view-binding).
-This module also supports Android data binding, so if your project uses both data vinding and view binding, you don't have to add the dependency on the data binding support module.
+This module also supports Android data binding, so if your project uses both data binding and view binding, you don't have to add the dependency on the data binding support module.
 [Setup here.](#view-binding)

 ### Note:
-`groupie-viewbinding` can also be used for the project using only data binding, but in this case the version of Android Gradle Plugin must be 3.6.0 or more.
+`groupie-viewbinding` can also be used for projects using only data binding when using Android Gradle Plugin 3.6.0 or higher.

 ```gradle
 implementation "com.xwray:groupie:$groupie_version"